Effi-S/Image-Organizer/README.md

 Manual testing
 ----------------
 Make sure you have a folder with images in it to test.
 Create duplicate or similar images to look for.
-You can generate these with one of the python scripts in ìtestingî folder or create 	them manually.
+You can generate these with one of the python scripts in ‚Äútesting‚Äù folder or create 	them manually.
-Run: ì./ ImgOrganizer.exe ñb ñs <folder name>î in the folder: ImgOrganizer/x64/Release or go to ìtestingî folder and use ì./test_cmd <folder name>î which will run ImgOrganizer.exe for you.
+Run: ‚Äú./ ImgOrganizer.exe ‚Äìb ‚Äìs <folder name>‚Äù in the folder: ImgOrganizer/x64/Release or go to ‚Äútesting‚Äù folder and use ‚Äú./test_cmd <folder name>‚Äù which will run ImgOrganizer.exe for you.
 Two .txt files are generated with the groups that were found.
 You can use summarize.py to summarize the output into an excel file.
  You can use draw_chart.py to create a pdf with charts from the excel file.